-As you may already know, the concept of what Joseph Luft and Harrington Ingham aptly characterize (in 1955) as “the unknown unknowns.”
+As you may already know, Joseph Luft and Harrington Ingham introduced a concept in 1955 that they aptly characterized as “the unknown unknowns.”
 That is, ignorance of one’s ignorance.

 This is is probably what Mark Twain had in mind when observing, ” It ain’t what you don’t know that gets you into trouble.
 It’s what you know for sure that just ain’t so.”